 - Select the type of condition (metric, external service, etc.) based on the New Relic product type.

 - Select Next, select entities.

 - Continue with the procedures to select the targets this policy condition will apply to, then define the thresholds that trigger the alert condition.

-After you finish creating a condition, you can copy it and add it other alert policies in the selected New Relic account.
+- Optional: After you finish creating a condition, copy it and add it other alert policies in the selected New Relic account.

 Apdex and response time alert conditions

 You can use New Relic to trigger alert notifications for response times.
 However, Apdex scores are almost always meaningful and provide a better reflection of application performance.
 For example, average response times can be skewed by outliers, while the Apdex score gives a more accurate assessment of acceptable response time rates that your users experience.

 Types of conditions

 Depending on which product you select (APM, Browser, etc.), the New Relic Alerts user interface shows what types of conditions (metric, external service, etc.) you can alert on.

 Here are some additional special features.